-The Self-Directed Inquiry Program (SDIP) meets the needs of exceptionally independent students who find their curiosity limited by the traditional curriculum and their intellectual aspirations constrained by College graduation requirements and by the regimen in conventional major programs.
+The Self-Directed Inquiry Program (SDIP) meets the needs of exceptionally independent students who find their curiosity limited by the traditional curriculum and find their intellectual aspirations constrained by College graduation requirements and conventional major programs.
 In order to qualify for the program, first-year students must demonstrate initiative and perseverance as learners and inquirers.
-Students interested in SDIP should first discuss their suitability with their advisors and then, during the spring term of their first year, contact the program's director about the application procedure which includes an essay detailing the student's intellectual interests and learning goals and an interview with members of the SDIP committee.
+Students interested in SDIP should first discuss their suitability for the program with their advisors.
+Soon after returning from spring break, they need to contact the program's director, James Bloom, about the application procedure.
+This procedure requires an essay detailing the student's intellectual interests and learning goals followed by an interview with members of the SDIP committee.